-- open house sessions at Parks Day event in Cheam Lake Wetlands Regional Park and Popkum Fire Department Open House event; - breakfast meetings with developer and business community in Popkum and Bridal Falls; - newsletters & surveys mailed and available online to households in the Plan boundary; - early and on-going consultation with various agencies; - extensive dialogue with Popkum Residents Association, comprised of local residents and property owners; - many meetings with stakeholders, government agencies, Cheam First Nation and others; - thorough Plan review by the Plan Review Team, consisting of volunteer residents and FVRD staff; and - open houses and public hearings prior to the adoption of the Official Community Plan.
+- open house sessions at Parks Day event in Cheam Lake Wetlands Regional Park and Popkum Fire Department Open House event; - breakfast meetings with developer and business community in Popkum and Bridal Falls; - newsletters & surveys mailed and available online to households in the Plan boundary; - early and on-going consultation with various agencies; - extensive dialogue with Popkum Ratepayers Association, comprised of local residents and property owners; - many meetings with stakeholders, government agencies, Cheam First Nation and others; and, - open houses and public hearings prior to the adoption of the Official Community Plan.

-Consultation was guided by "Electoral Area D Official Community Plan Update: Consultation Strategy" and the Electoral Area Services Committee (EASC) and the FVRD Regional Board.
-The OCP bylaw was adopted at the <insert date here, 2020 > Regional Board Meeting.
+Consultation was guided by "Electoral Area "D" Official Community Plan Update: Consultation Strategy and the Electoral Area Services Committee (EASC) and the FVRD Regional Board.
+The OCP bylaw was adopted at the <insert date here, 2019 > Regional Board Meeting.